The Look (band)

-The Look are an English pop band, who had a number six hit single in the UK Singles Chart with "I Am the Beat" in 1980.
+The Look are an English pop band, who had a number six hit single on the UK Singles Chart with "I Am the Beat" in 1980.

 Career

-From Ely, Cambridgeshire and originally named The Kreed, the band changed their name to The Look when they moved to London.
+From Ely, Cambridgeshire and originally named the Kreed, the band changed their name to the Look when they moved to London.
 Their lead singer and frontman was Jonny Whetstone (born c.
 1955).
-The band's 1980 debut single, "I Am the Beat" was a Top 10 hit, peaking at No. 6 on the UK Singles Chart.
-After the minor follow-up hit "Feeding Time" (No. 50, 1981), their third single "Tonight" failed to reach the charts.
-The singles, and self-titled album, were released on the MCA Records label.
-Further singles including "Three Steps Away" also missed the Top 75.
+The band's 1980 debut single, "I Am the Beat" was a top 10 hit, peaking at No. 6 on the UK Singles Chart.
+After the less successful follow-up "Feeding Time" (No. 50, 1981), their third single "Tonight" failed to reach the charts.
+The singles, and self-titled album, were released on the MCA label.
+Further singles including "Three Steps Away" also missed the top 75.
 The group moved to Towerbell Records, an indie label.
 The Look disbanded in 1983.